mikasa3lili/S3-MonoDETR/README.md

 # S3-MonoDETR

-Official implementation of the paper 'S^3-MonoDETR: Supervised Shape$\&$Scale-constrained Deformable Transformer for Monocular 3D Object Detection'.
+Official implementation of the paper 'S^3-MonoDETR: Supervised Shape&Scale-constrained Deformable Transformer for Monocular 3D Object Detection'.

 😄We will release code and checkpoints in the future.